tmcelroy2202/x280-hdmi-audio-fix/README.md

-# HDMI Audio Auto-Switcher for Lenovo X280 (and similar Intel laptops)
+# HDMI Audio auto-switcher for Lenovo X280 (and maybe other laptops)

 This tool automatically switches your audio output between laptop speakers and HDMI when you plug in or unplug an HDMI cable